 More treasures can be found at town and village markets across the state, showcasing the creative work of generations of creatives including Tassie's original craft makers, artisans and fresh new talent.
-Many older makers are active on the market scene and show off an enormous variety of creative and cooking skills that result in all kinds of practical gifts, delicious cakes, jams and preserves.
+Many older makers are active on the market scene and show off a variety of creative and cooking skills that result in all kinds of practical gifts, delicious cakes, jams and preserves.

 And speaking of great food, there's a great selection of weekend farmers' markets that sell bucketfuls of seasonal fresh produce and offer a local taste of Tasmania.

 Tassie markets are great community gatherings and the perfect place to meet the growers and mingle with the locals, too.